TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpFileFormatting/GeneralRequirementsForPhpFiles.rst

 mark (BOM).
 Encoding declarations like `declare(encoding = 'utf-8');`
 must not be used.
-They might lead to problems, especially in :file:`ext_tables.php` and :file:`ext_localconf.php` files of extensions, which are merged internally in TYPO3 CMS.
+They might lead to problems, especially in :file:`ext_tables.php` and :file:`ext_localconf.php` files of extensions, which are merged internally in TYPO3.
 Files from third-party libraries may have different encodings.